 Can proofreading be done from home?

 Absolutely.
-In the past it was nearly unheard off to work from home.
-Now days there are varieties of places where a proofreader with no experience can work from, especially If the proofreader is self-employed, working on private self-published publications.
+In the past, it was nearly unheard of to work from home.
+Nowadays there are varieties of places where a proofreader with no experience can work, especially If the proofreader is self-employed, working on private self-published publications.

 Some proofreaders enjoy working from their favourite coffee shop, while others work for bustling magazines, proofreading hundreds of articles per week.